Podcast Booth A & B: Scheduler QR Code

 It is meant to complement the Audio Studio located in the Faculty Center, located on Level 1 of the Marriott Library.

 Podcasters do not need to conform to the schedule of Media Studios staff to record podcasts for curricular or personal content.
-The Podcast Booth is available all hours the Library is open to the public.
+The Podcast Booths are available all hours the Library is open to the public.

 However, it is not a drop-in service.
-Schedule time on the Library Scheduler.
+Schedule time on the Library Schedule by using the QR code above.

 The Podcast Booth is a soundproofed space, with a Mac computer applying the audio recording software Audacity.
 Podcasters use a Snowball microphone and can export their audio files to a cloud-based storage system such as Ubox, Google Drive or Dropbox.
 They can also export audio to external hard drives, or record directly to a laptop.